-New data from the CDC shows STD rates reached record-breaking levels for the second year in a row.
+New data suggests STD rates — specifically, chlamydia and gonorrhea, among young women — are reaching record-breaking levels.
 Here's why they're on the rise and how to protect yourself from the growing health crisis.

-This week, the Centers for Disease Control and Prevention (CDC) released a scary new report.
-For the fourth year in a row, STDs are on the rise in the United States-and the rates of chlamydia, gonorrhea, and syphilis are higher than they've ever been before.
+STDs have been on the rise in the United States for several years now.
+The rates of chlamydia, gonorrhea, and syphilis are higher than they've ever been before.

 It's more than just a scary headline, according to experts.
-The findings are cause for real concern when it comes to your health.
 "This should definitely be considered a [public health] emergency," says Adeeti Gupta, M.D., a board-certified ob-gyn in New York.
 "It is alarming that in this day and age we are sliding backward."

 So, why have things gotten so bad?
 We investigated why STDs have gotten so out of control, and what you need to do to protect yourself in a looming public health crisis.

 For the past four years, the number of cases of chlamydia, gonorrhea, and syphilis — the Big Three of STDs — has been steadily creeping up in the U.S., reaching an all-time record high in 2016.
 In 2018, the Centers for Disease Control and Prevention (CDC) released a report that showed there were 2.3 million cases of the Big Three diagnosed in 2017 — a whopping 200,000 more than the previous record in 2016, the CDC reports.
 What's particularly concerning?
 Gonorrhea diagnoses have gone up 67 percent since 2013, and syphilis cases have increased 76 percent.
 Overall, the report called out "steep, sustained increases" (31 percent since 2013) that have health officials worried.